Israeli-Palestinian fighting continues, despite Egyptian cease-fire announcement

 In a move that could further raise tensions, Israeli police said they would permit a Jewish ultranationalist parade to take place next week.
 The parade, meant to celebrate Israel's capture of east Jerusalem and its Jewish holy sites, marches through the heart of the Old City's Muslim Quarter and often leads to friction with local Palestinians.

-As air raid sirens continued to wail, Israeli media said over 300 rockets had been fired, with over 200 crossing the border and three crashing into Israeli territory.
-Israeli rescuers said three people were hurt running for shelter, and two homes in southern Israel were struck.
+As air raid sirens continued to wail, Israeli officials said over 400 rockets had been fired.
+Most, they said, were intercepted or fell in open areas, but Defense Minister Yoav Gallant said about one-quarter had misfired and fallen inside Gaza.
+Israeli rescuers said three people were hurt running for shelter, and three homes in southern Israel were struck.

 Eden Avramov, a 26-year-old resident of the southern Israeli town of Sderot, described the 24 hours since Israel launched airstrikes on Gaza as terrifying.
 “We are all traumatized from this routine — the waiting, the booms, the alarms.”

-Speaking from her home’s bomb shelter, she said she had mixed feelings about the Israeli military’s assault on Gaza.
-“I am happy to see that they’re responding to last week’s bombs, it feels like they care,” she said.
-“I just don’t want to see anyone get hurt, here or on the other side.”

 Israeli aircraft hit targets in Gaza for the second straight day, killing at least five Palestinians.
-The Israeli military said its warplanes targeted 40 rocket launchers across the enclave.
+The Israeli military said its warplanes targeted 40 rocket launchers, arms warehouses and other targets across the enclave.
 The Popular Front for the Liberation of Palestine said four of the dead were militants.

 Israel says the airstrikes are a response to a barrage of rocket fire launched last week by Islamic Jihad in response to the death of one of its members from a hunger strike while in Israeli custody.